Shaggy & Friends

 Shaggy & Friends is the ninth studio album released by Jamaican dancehall artist Shaggy, released exclusively via digital download on January 19, 2011.
 It is Shaggy's first album ever not to be issued physically.
-The album is first studio album in four years, following 2007's Intoxication.
+The album was his first studio album in four years, following 2007's Intoxication.
 The album was entirely produced by Shaggy.
 The album featured collaborations with Shaggy's long-time collaborators Rayvon and RikRok.